cdoremus/deno-blog/posts/Using_Preact_Signals_with_Fresh.2022-11-01.md

 // function return value is the default export export default createAppState();
 ```
-In this case, the current todo (`currentTodo`) and a todos array (`todos`) are held in global state returned by `createAppState`.
+In this case, the current todo (`currentTodo`) and a todos array (`todos`) are held in an object returned by `createAppState`.
 Each call to the `signal` function takes an object or primitive argument that represents the initial value of that signal.

-Functions that update the state are also contained in `createAppState` (`addTodo` and `removeTodo`) and made available to other modules in the return value of that function (also note the TypeScript type `AppStateType` defined in [state.ts](https://github.com/cdoremus/fresh-todo-signals/blob/main/state.ts)).
+Functions that update the signals are also contained in `createAppState` (`addTodo` and `removeTodo`) and made available to other modules in the return value of that function (also note the TypeScript type `AppStateType` defined in [state.ts](https://github.com/cdoremus/fresh-todo-signals/blob/main/state.ts)).
 ```ts
 function createAppState(): AppStateType {
   // ... todos, current todos signals created here  as is todoCount ...